Kislev 5786, Issue no. 24

 Nefesh B'Nefesh seniors' day

-This week, we had the distinct privilege of hosting a small group of young men from Yeshivat Darkaynu, the only year-in-Israel program designed for young men with special needs, based in Gush Etzion, a program of Ohr Torah Stone.
+This week, we had the distinct privilege of hosting a small group of young men from Yeshivat Darkaynu, the only year-in-Israel programs designed for young men with special needs based in Gush Etzion.
 Our special visitors enjoyed a hands-on tour of our Garden of Mitzvot picking herbs for Havdalah bags, tasting stevia leaves, and learning about papaya – all this under umbrellas, since we had a bit of rain.
 They played a competitive Kahoot! and finished their immersive, multi-sensory experience in our Visitors' Center.
 Two weeks ago, we hosted a visit from their parallel program for young women, Midreshet Darkaynu.
-We would like to thank Rabbi Aryeh Sokol, the co-director of the boys' program.
+We would like to thank Rabbi Aryeh Sokol, the head of the program.